All regular students are assessed tuition and fees on a semester basis.

 Copy Accounts

 Photocopies can be made in the university's libraries or with other copy machines located on campus by utilizing the student copy account.
 Copies can be made in black and white as well as in color (prices vary).
 Students can log into the copiers by using their username and password.
-A student's username is the first part of their Loyola email address and the password is set as the first two letters of the student's first name and the last four (4) numbers of the student's social security number.
+A student's username is the first part of their Loyola email address and the initial password is set as the first two letters of the student's first name and the last four (4) numbers of the student's social security number.

 Funds can be deposited to the student's copy account by Visa or MasterCard through the Papercut Storefront.
 QR scanner codes are located in the university library copy rooms for immediate access to the storefront.
 The student's copy account balance is displayed on the copier at each log in.
 Funds will remain on their copy account until all money has been spent.
 Accounts remain active for registered students; however, accounts that are inactive for more than six (6) months will be closed and any remaining balance on the student's copy account is forfeited.